-4. The windscreen wipers.
 The windscreen wipers, going full pelt as rain comes down might be atmospheric, but it’s huuuuugely overdone in supernatural thrillers and horror.
-And weirdly, these wipers/rain are rarely connected to the problem that comes next – ie. an accident that propels the characters into the conflict, so the reader is left wondering: “Why start here with THIS image?”
+And weirdly, these wipers/rain are rarely connected to the problem that comes next – ie. an accident that propels the characters into the conflict – so instead, the reader is left wondering: “Why start here with THIS image?
+What’s the point??”

 Note to self writers: walking down the street gives the reader very little clue *about* your character.
 REALLY.
 Yes, that includes if he’s meandering, striding, ambling, WHATEVER.
 Please stop it!
 Introduce us to your character doing something INTERESTING.
 If that *includes* walking, then great, but don’t make walking the MAIN FOCUS ‘cos it’s DULL.